BGG sequences with weak regularity and applications

-This cohomological perspective of the linear Cosserat model has several consequences, e.g., well-posed Hodge-Laplacian boundary value problems and important tools for the analysis and computation of the Cosserat models.
+This cohomological perspective of the linear Cosserat model has several consequences, e.g., well-posed Hodge-Laplacian boundary value problems and important tools for the analysis and computation of the Cosserat model.
 Moreover, each of the BGG complexes leads to a Hodge-Laplacian problem (or, equivalently, energy functional).
-Other complexes and diagrams may thus provide generalizations of the Cosserat models to other types of microstructures.
+Other complexes and diagrams may thus provide generalizations of the Cosserat model to other types of microstructures.
 In this paper, we show some examples in this direction inspired by the Erlangen program, where different Lie symmetries correspond to different geometries \cite{klein1893comparative}.

 The rest of this paper will be organized as follows.
 In Section 1, we establish the abstract framework.
 In Section 2, we show examples that fit in the general framework.
 In Section 3, we discuss the algebraic and geometric background of our construction and its relation to BGG sequences for parabolic geometries.
 In Section 4, we focus on the conformal Korn inequalities.
-In Section 5, we show connections between the Cosserat model and the twisted de-Rham complexes and discuss potential generalizations.
+In Section 5, we show connections between the Cosserat model and the twisted de Rham complex and discuss potential generalizations.

+{ Some spaces and operators used in this paper are summarized as follows. } Throughout the paper, we use $H^{q}$ to denote the Sobolev space consisting of $L^{2}$ functions with all derivatives up to order $q$ in $L^{2}$, and $\|\cdot\|_{q}$ for the corresponding Sobolev norm of $H^{q}$.
+We use $\|\cdot\|$ to denote the $L^{2}$ norm.